 - Remember that ANYONE can publish an e-book these days.
 The ability to cheaply and easily build your own website or blog has brought a lot of small-time scammers to cyberspace and allowed them to have a much bigger reach.

-- Realize that it is probably not a wise use of your limited resources to pay someone to “teach” you what can be easily found for free on the internet.
-Take advantage of all the training provided by your company and your uplines before hunting for more.
-If you were truly working on all the advice on the demonstrator website you would be too busy to even think about finding a coach to tell you MORE things you should be doing.
+- Take advantage of all the training provided by your company and your uplines before hunting for more.
+If you were truly working on all the advice on the demonstrator website you would probably be too busy to even think about finding a coach to tell you MORE things you should be doing.

 A great rule of thumb for demonstrators is “if it sounds too good to be true—it probably isn’t.”
 Beware of people who promise to teach you their fabulous secret that somehow no one else in the history of direct sales has ever managed to find out!
 There are no magic bullets in this industry or any other.
 Enthusiasm, determination, and an unwillingness to give up are ALL you need to succeed in direct sales.

 It is sad that unethical people are out to take your precious, hard-earned profit using a little real business advice and pairing it with lots of fluff and slick marketing.
 Fortunately, fore-warned is fore-armed when it comes to scammers.
 Stick with your own intuition and business advice from reputable sources, and your efforts will pay off as your business grows in a healthy and sustainable way.